Skip to main content

 U.S. Bureau of Labor Statistics

 CSD graduates from UND go on to top graduate schools across the country and find job opportunities in audiology, speech-language pathology and more.
-Regardless of your career track, you can work in:
+A Communication Sciences and Disorders degree prepares you to pursue:

 What can you do with a communication disorders major?

-Our graduates have gone on to a variety of successful careers with:
+Our graduates have gone on to a variety of successful careers in:

 Communication Sciences and Disorders Major Courses